Meet Sherman Allen.

 On the “leader” page, if you look to the right, you will see a button that says “Kingdom Enhancer Advancer :: Builder, Sow To Grow.”
 No, it’s not a sound teaching about sowing righteousness and growing in Christ — it leads you to a paypal page requesting your billing information.
 You even have to pay $20 to hear his life story on the DVD “Transparency and Confessions.”
 It’s transparent as all outdoors that Hall is in this for the money.
 This is why he has no problem collaborating with a dangerous warlock.
 Wolves run in packs and protect each other as they fleece together.

-Hall is a theologically bankrupt false prophet.
-And bankrupt theology often goes hand in hand with ungodly character.
+Hall is a theologically bankrupt false prophet, and bankrupt theology often goes hand in hand with ungodly character.
 One of these ungodly character traits is twisted sexual desires (2 Peter 2:18).
-A lust for power over men and great wealth is often accompanied by unrestrained sexual lust.
+A lust for power over people and great wealth is often accompanied by unrestrained sexual lust.
 Scripture is clear that spiritual leaders are to demonstrate sexual purity, which means monogamy if they’re married and celibacy if they’re single.
 Hall is single, yet his reputation is the exact opposite.
-This is another reason why he has no problem collaborating with Allen — they’re both sexually twisted and are known for speaking to women JUST like pimps.
+This is another reason why he has no problem collaborating with Allen — they’re both sexually twisted and are known for speaking to women just like pimps.

-I am speaking to the receptive person who may listen to Hall and/or Allen, but is not aware of these things.
+I’m speaking to the receptive person who may listen to Hall or Allen, but isn’t aware of the information that I have shared in this article.
 If you’re skeptical of what I’m saying, then research it for yourself.

-pathetic “prophetic” summit are ‘bishop’ George Bloomer, ‘prophetess’ Janice Mixon, ‘prophet’ Brian Carn, ‘bishop’ DC Thompson, Myron Williams, Tasha Cobbs, Michelle Prather, Marquinn Middleton & the Miracle Chorale.
+Other religious figures who spoke and performed at Allen’s “prophetic” summit were ‘bishop’ George Bloomer, ‘prophetess’ Janice Mixon, ‘prophet’ Brian Carn, ‘bishop’ DC Thompson, Myron Williams, Tasha Cobbs, Michelle Prather, Marquinn Middleton & the Miracle Chorale.